cofoundry-cms/Cofoundry.Docs/src/References/Common Config Settings.md

 - **Cofoundry:Users:Authentication:ExecutionDuration:Enabled** Controls whether the randomized execution duration feature is enabled for credential authorization.
 Defaults to `true`, extending the execution duration on `AuthenticateUserCredentialsQuery` and any commands that utilize credential authentication such as `UpdateUserPasswordByCredentialsCommand`.
 This helps mitigate time-based enumeration attacks to discover valid usernames.
 - **Cofoundry:Users:Authentication:ExecutionDuration:MinInMilliseconds** The inclusive lower bound of the randomized credential authorization execution duration, measured in milliseconds (1000ms = 1s).
 Defaults to 1 second.
 - **Cofoundry:Users:Authentication:ExecutionDuration:MaxInMilliseconds** The inclusive upper bound of the randomized credential authorization execution duration, measured in milliseconds (1000ms = 1s).
 Defaults to 1.5 seconds.
+- **Cofoundry:Users:Authentication:IPAddressRateLimit:Quantity** The maximum number of failed authentication attempts allowed per IP address during the rate limit time window.
+The default value is 50 attempts.
+- **Cofoundry:Users:Authentication:IPAddressRateLimit:Window** The time window to measure authentication attempts when rate limiting by IP address, specified as a `TimeSpan` or in JSON configuration as a time format string e.g. "00:30:00" to represent 30 minutes.
+The default value is 60 minutes.
+- **Cofoundry:Users:Authentication:UsernameRateLimit:Quantity** The maximum number of failed authentication attempts allowed per username during the rate limiting time window.
+The default value is 20 attempts.
+- **Cofoundry:Users:Authentication:UsernameRateLimit:Window** The time window to measure authentication attempts when rate limiting by username, specified as a `TimeSpan` or in JSON configuration as a time format string e.g. "00:30:00" to represent 30 minutes.
+The default value is 60 minutes.
+The default value is 60 minutes.

+### Cleanup

+These settings control the background task that runs to clean up stale user data.
+Note that background tasks need to be enabled for the user cleanup task to run.

+- **Cofoundry:Users:Cleanup:Enabled** If set to `false` the cleanup background task is disabled.
+- **Cofoundry:Users:Cleanup:BackgroundTaskFrequencyInMinutes** How often the background task should run, measured in hours.
+Defaults to 11 hours and 27 minutes.
+Note that the background task processed all user areas and so customizing this setting for a specific user area has no effect.
+- **Cofoundry:Users:Cleanup:DefaultRetentionPeriodInDays** The default retention period for stale data, measured in days.
+If zero, then data is removed as soon as the background task is run.
+If `null` or less than zero then task data is stored indefinitely.
+- **Cofoundry:Users:Cleanup:AuthenticationLogRetentionPeriodInDays** The amount of time to keep records in the `UserAuthenticationLog` table, measured in days.
+If `null` then the value defaults to the `DefaultRetentionPeriod`.
+If set to less than zero then task data is stored indefinitely.
+- **Cofoundry:Users:Cleanup:AuthenticationFailLogRetentionPeriodInDays** The amount of time to keep records in the  `UserAuthenticationFailLog` table, measured in days.
+If `null` then the value defaults to the `DefaultRetentionPeriod`.
+If set to less than zero then task data is stored indefinitely.

 ### Cookies

 - **Cofoundry:Users:Cookies:ClaimsValidationInterval:** The interval at which the claims principal should be validated and refreshed, specified as a `TimeSpan` or in JSON configuration as a time format string e.g. "00:30:00" to represent 30 minutes.
 This is the equivalent of `Microsoft.AspNetCore.Identity.SecurityStampValidatorOptions.ValidationInterval` and is therefore primarily concerned with validating the security stamp and invalidating any out of date cookies after key user data has changed (e.g. username or password), but it also refreshes the claims principal too.
 The default value is 30 minutes, which matches the default value in `Microsoft.AspNetCore.Identity.SecurityStampValidatorOptions.ValidationInterval`.
 Reducing the interval decreases the window for stale cookie sessions or claims data, but increases the workload on the server in validating and reloading claims data from the database.
+- **Cofoundry:Users:Cookies:Namespace:** The text to use to namespace the auth cookie.
+The user area code will be appended to this to make the cookie name, e.g. "MyAppAuth_COF".
+By default the cookie namespace is created using characters from the entry assembly name of your application.

 ### EmailAddress